-Doing Nemawashi means that one intends to build consensus and be able to improve the idea or proposal before it can be implemented. iAuditor by SafetyCulture is a powerful tool that can help organizations make sure that pertinent information is gathered and analyzed in order to build support for proposals during Nemawashi.
+Doing Nemawashi means that one intends to build consensus and be able to improve the idea or proposal before it can be implemented in any business process.
+SafetyCulture is a powerful quality management tool that businesses can use for continuous improvement efforts and problem-solving approaches.
+It can help organizations make sure that pertinent information is gathered and analyzed in order to build support for proposals during Nemawashi.

-Best for teams and team leaders, iAuditor can help you:
+Best for teams and team leaders, SafetyCulture can help you: